 So, instead of volunteering with the intent of saving the world (vague), volunteer with the intent of increasing local recycling participation (concrete).

-Also, be generous in other ways.
+Being generous can also be a happiness booster.
 A 2017 study out of the University of Zurich found those who planned to share even a small portion of an unexpected windfall reported higher levels of happiness than those who planned to keep the money all to themselves.

 We weren’t made to live in a cubicle, and supremely happy people know this.
 Instead of staying cooped up indoors all day, they make a beeline for the outside world.